bharath12b5/mvn-linux/Building-Snappy-Java.md

    /etc/alternatives/java_sdk_ibm should be a symbolic link that points to the location where the IBM Java SDK is installed.

-4. **(RHEL 6 and SLES 11 only)** Older versions of GCC do not support the -static-libstdc++ option, used in the Snappy-Java makefiles.
+4. **(SLES 11 only)** Older versions of GCC do not support the -static-libstdc++ option, used in the Snappy-Java makefiles.
 To build on such a system, modify line 148 in Makefile.common so that it says:

         Linux-s390x_LINKFLAGS := -shared -static-libgcc -L .